mbianchidev/mbianchidev/public-speaking/home.md

 # Bio

-Matteo is a seasoned engineer.
-He covered diverse roles, from backend to fullstack to then transition into DevOps and Cloud, eventually becoming a freelance Cloud Native Consultant while digital nomading across Europe.
-His journey led him to co-found his own startup while continuing to support open-source tech.
+Matteo is a CNCF Ambassador and Cloud Native aficionado, a former startup CTO, DevRel and Solution Architect.
+Kubernetes open source contributor, part of the release team for v.1.31 and Comms Release Lead for v.1.32.

-Hacker, builder, advocate for Cloud Native technologies and active member of the Cloud Native community, Matteo is a k8s contributor and loves Platform Engineering.
+Hacker, builder and problem solver by nature.
+Singing in a metal band whenever there's nothing to fix in the cloud.
 @mbianchidev on (almost) every social media.

 ## Sessionize